ezweave/pretty-functional/chapters/one/one.md

 There's a [few ways to skin this cat.](https://youtu.be/cUcjn1CuRZI?t=45)

-## The Imperitive Approach
+## The Imperative Approach

-Here is a traditional, more _imperitive_ solution.
+Here is a traditional, more _imperative_ solution.
 It's probably the _obvious_ solution to anyone who comes from the C-family world:

 ```js
 function fizzBuzzer(n: number) {